sparklingrobots/nano2017/second_draft/meta/Plot.md

 Lo = the blend of both, individuality within the collective.
 Lo is creativity.
 Lo unleashes song writing on everyone.
 That's how song birds are involved.
 How do the Delvers get destroyed at the end?
 Their tactics are shown to be vulnerable to corruption, each person must guard their own reactions.

-Things I love about the original version:
-Humans are very responsible with their emotions, and have huge toolboxes for letting go of bad things and managing their emotional responses.
-It's a society that values close relationships, that doens't define gender, that has a much lower human population than our current one.

 Could the bad thing threaten the tree?
 Be the tree?
 Be inside the tree?

 The tree had a spore in it that came loose when Fi psychically jostled it.
 It infected mostly Delvers, who were vulnerable to the signals.
 Those Delvers started to get stuck, resentful, isolated, and started turning people to their side.